Website vs Blog: What’s the Difference? 8 Things You Need to Know (and Choose Which is Right for You) in 2024

 Making a Website vs Starting a Blog (Technical Differences in Process)

-First, you’ll need to decide what blogging software you want to use.
+First, you must decide what blogging software you want to use.
 Some blogging platforms are “all-in-one” solutions.
-That means you get the software along with web hosting and the opportunity to register a domain name.
+That means you get the software, web hosting, and the opportunity to register a domain name.

 Other platforms, like WordPress.org, just give you the software.
 You buy a domain name and web hosting separately.

-This can feel a little more daunting when you’re just starting, but it gives you a lot more flexibility in the long run (and often ends up being cheaper).
+This can feel a little more daunting when you’re just starting, but it gives you a lot more flexibility in the long run (and often becomes cheaper).

 In most cases, you don’t need to firmly commit to a website vs a blog from day one.
-Lots of website platforms can be used to create blogs, too — and vice versa.
+Many website platforms can be used to create blogs, too — and vice versa.

-My top recommendation is to use WordPress.org, which is great for both blogs and websites.
+My top recommendation is to use WordPress.org, which is great for blogs and websites.

 There are thousands of different plugins (add-ons) to give your WordPress site extra functionality — many of them are completely free.
 Plus, there are loads of different themes (templates/designs) to choose from.
 Again, lots are free.

 But if you feel like WordPress is not your cup of tea or are looking for a much simpler solution for both use cases, go for Softr.
-Softr is a no-code platform designed for people who don’t know how to code, build web apps, websites, and blogs.
+Softr is a no-code platform designed for people who don’t know how to code and build web apps, websites, and blogs.

 Blog Strategies